massenz/snooper/README.rst

-    --host      the host to run the queries agains (default: localhost) --format    the output format (currently only JSON, default, supported) --query, -q the query to run (named, from the ``queries`` file)
+    --host      the host to run the queries agains (default: localhost) --format    the output format (currently only JSON, default, supported) --query, -q the query to run (named, from the ``queries`` file) --list, -l  lists the queries by name and exits --env        the parameters for the DB connection (db, user, password) are defined in a configuration file, for different environments (eg, `dev` or `prod`): this defines the section of the configuration file to use

 If the query to run has named arguments, then those should be passed in (for now, I will only support `positional` arguments).